vengi-voxel/vengi/src/tools/databasetool/README.md

 ## Other notable features
 * Timestamps are handled in UTC.
-* When using `ìnt` as a field type, there is also a setter configured that accepts enums.
+* When using `ìnt` or `short` as a field type, there is also a setter configured that accepts enums.